hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In forming dolls and curling ladies hair
 >
-> Of "Paine's, of Almacks", sixteen sets I'm told,
+> Of "Paine's, of Almack's", sixteen sets I'm told,
 >
 > Or more were published if they were not sold;
 >